Hełm HBT-02

-The Hełm HBT-02 is a high-cut ballistic helmet developed by Maskpol primarily for Polish Armed Forces.
+The Hełm HBT-02 is a low-cut ballistic helmet developed by Maskpol primarily for Polish Armed Forces.

 History

 In May 2024, Maskpol announced that the HBT-02 completed testing with deliveries planned from 2024.

 Development

 The HBT-02 was developed as part of the Advanced Individual Combat System Tytan project.
 As indicated by manufacturer Maskpol, it is to provide high ballistic protection, and thanks to its modular design, it can also be offered with additional elements protecting the jaw and face.

 The HBT-02 will be available in three sizes, with the option of adjusting to the soldier's head circumference.

+On May 28, 2026, the first 300,000 HBT-02 helmets were ordered by the Polish Army as a part of funding from the Security Action for Europe (SAFE) program.